elniffi/rest-api/README.md

 Payload should be a json string that contains the properties of the user that should be updated.

 Returns nothing.

-### /authentication

-#### GET

-Authentictaion: required

-No payload.

-Returns a json string that contains information about who the user is if it is valid.

 #### DELETE